usaid-cs/yesterday-i-learned/random.md

 1. Don't eat out.
 But ["When you do eat out, make it count"](https://www.reddit.com/r/minimalism/comments/6p1zw1/spartan_living_will_make_your_life_easier/)
 1. So many people owned "四驅車" that it became the term for model racing cars, rather than actual 4WD vehicles.
 AKA "Mini 4WD", they are [actually](http://donsmini4wd.blogspot.ca/2013/05/blog-post.html) powered by four wheels, but there is no diff so they might as well be RWD.
 1. [Tomica](https://en.wikipedia.org/wiki/Tomica) has a disproportionate number of Toyota and Nissan models.
-1. Reddit's database has two tables [*per thing*](https://www.reddit.com/r/programming/comments/z9sm8/reddits_database_has_only_two_tables/), not just two tables.
-How they use it, they didn't say, but one of the tables appear to be a [meta or paginator of sorts](https://github.com/reddit/reddit/blob/master/r2/r2/models/listing.py).
 1. [70% of Ionic deploy users work where the entire company has fewer than 10 employees.](https://ionicframework.com/survey/2017#results)
 1. Roombas can monetise themselves by [selling your floor plan to third parties.](http://gizmodo.com/roombas-next-big-step-is-selling-maps-of-your-home-to-t-1797187829)
 1. There are three ways to punish someone with [the wheel](https://en.wikipedia.org/wiki/Breaking_wheel): either beaten while tied up to the wheel, beaten up and displayed on the wheel like a cross, or, simply, hitting the dude with the wheel.